 Content: All sampled businesses in the BES are asked to provide data on total and detailed operating expenses for the year covered..

 Frequency: Every five years coinciding with the collection of the Economic Census (generally years ending in "2" and "7."
-Data collection begins in January following the census year.
 Reported data are requested for the calendar year.
 A new sample of businesses is introduced every five years.

 Methods: Data for the BES are collected as a supplement to the Annual Surveys of Retail Trade (including Accommodation and Food Services), and Wholesale Trade.
 These mail-out/mail-back surveys cover about 29,000 retail, accommodation and food services, and merchant wholesale businesses with paid employees.
-See the link to HOW SURVEYS ARE COLLECTED for details on survey methodology.
+For more information, visit our survey methodology page.